Plug into a power source

-If you're trying to charge wirelessly with an iPhone X, iPhone 8, or iPhone 8 Plus, first make sure that you can charge with the USB adapter and cable that came with your device.
+If you're trying to charge wirelessly with an iPhone 8 or later, first make sure you can charge with the USB adaptor and cable that came with your device.
 If that works, then get help with wireless charging.
 For a third-party accessory, check that it's Apple certified.

-Plug your charging cable into a USB wall adapter, then plug the adapter into the wall.
+Plug your USB charging cable into a USB power adaptor, then plug the adaptor into the wall.

 Plug your charging cable into a USB 2.0 or 3.0 port on a computer that's on and not in sleep mode.
 Don’t use the USB ports on your keyboard.